 Lancaster Management School has an award winning careers team to provide a dedicated careers and placement service offering a range of innovative services for management school students.
 Our high reputation means we attract a wide range of leading global employers to campus offering you the opportunity to interact with graduate recruiters from day 1 of your degree.

-We set our fees on an annual basis and the 2017 entry fees have not yet been set.
-For guidance please look at the courses for 2016 entry.
+We set our fees on an annual basis and the 2018/19 entry fees have not yet been set.

 Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
-400 students each year will be entitled to bursaries or scholarships to help them with the cost of fees and/or living expenses.
 Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.

 Scholarships recognising academic talent:

-Bursaries for life, living and learning
+Bursaries for life, living and learning: